Unlock Your Future in Sonography: Choose NJ’s Only Accredited Bachelor’s Degree Program at Rutgers

 Letters of recommendation and/or resumes are not required for admission

-Selection of applicants for admission to the DMS program is very competitive.
-The DMS Admissions Committee carefully reviews each application and only the most competitive applicants are invited for an interview.
+Selection of applicants for admission to the CVS program is very competitive.
+The CVS Admissions Committee carefully reviews each application and only the most competitive applicants are invited for an interview.
 To be considered for an interview, transcripts of all secondary schools the applicant has attended must be submitted to the AHCAS system.
-The DMS Admissions Committee will only review transcripts from regionally accredited 2-year and 4-year colleges and universities.
+The CVS Admissions Committee will only review transcripts from regionally accredited 2-year and 4-year colleges and universities.

 Please note that achievement of the minimum standards does not automatically guarantee an applicant will be invited for an interview.